 2. Avoid creating mental conversations before you get to the real ones.

 I tend to write a complete and thorough dialogue in my mind, walking through an entire conversation that will never match reality.
 It’s not worth the energy (emotional or mental) to spend time on something that will probably never happen in the way you’ve imagined.
 Save it for the one that does.

 If there’s a conversation you’ve been avoiding, it’s usually the one you need to have.

 3. Everything you think and feel will not be right.

 This is not an opportunity for you to be absolute in your opinion.
 As you approach the conversation, remember you don’t possess all knowledge of what may be going on.
 You haven’t heard their view or perception yet.
 And this may surprise you—some of your attitudes and opinions are simply wrong.
-This is true of all of us.
+This is true for all of us.

 4. Open the conversation without accusation or blame.